mitre/caldera/docs/Plugin-library.md

 red actions by Caldera.
 Each human is built for a specific operating system and leverages the Chrome browser along with other native
 OS applications to perform a variety of tasks.
 Additionally, these humans can have various aspects of their behavior "tuned" to add randomization to the behaviors on the target system.

+## Training

+This plugin allows a user to gain a "User Certificate" which proves their ability to use CALDERA.
+This is the first of several certificates planned in the future.
+The plugin takes you through a capture-the-flag style certification course, covering all parts CALDERA.